berkeleybop/berkeleybop.github.io/best_practice.md

    - fenced examples in markdown docs
    - example standalone scripts
    - example Jupyter notebooks
-   - unit tests can serve as examples
+   - double up: unit tests can serve as examples and vice versa
 - use Markdown as default
-   - RST acceptable for RTD
+   - RST acceptable for Sphinx projects
    - Google docs acceptable for initial brainstorming
    - Don't use Wikis (mediawiki, GitHub wiki)
    - Manage markdown docs as version control